 Help Your School

-- Have the school fill out the application, and mail it in before Nov.
-30, 2012
+- Have the school fill out the application before the extended deadline of Dec.
+31, 2013

 - More than 14 million American children attend deteriorating schools